 The motorcycle stands close to the bigger Pulsar NS 160 in terms of design.
 Almost every design cue it has is highly reminiscent of the bigger sibling.
 In addition to this, the NS125 gets a choice of four new (high gloss metallic) colors- Beach Blue, Fiery Orange, Burnt Red, and Pewter Grey.
 The perimeter frame and alloy wheels get Bronze finishes.

-Much in keeping with the family persona, the NS125 gets signature wolf-eyed headlamp with twin pilot lamps, infinity twin-strip LED tail lamps, split grab rail, and a good-looking belly pan.
-At 12 liters, even the fuel tank seems to have the same capacity as that of the NS160.'
+Much in keeping with the family persona, the NS125 gets a signature wolf-eyed headlamp with twin pilot lamps, infinity twin-strip LED tail lamps, split grab rail, and a good-looking belly pan.
+At 12 litres, even the fuel tank seems to have the same capacity as that of the NS160.

 The NS125 uses a 124.44cc, air-cooled, two-valve, BS6 DTS-i engine that churns out 12hp and 11Nm.
 While one could easily take this to have come directly from the Pulsar 125, trusted sources suspect that the NS 125’s engine could be a down-sized version of the one on the NS 160, going by its plumbing and casting structures.
 The transmission on offer is a 5-speed unit.

 The price tag of INR 93960 would enable the NS 125 to place itself effectively under the NS 160 costing 1.10 lakh and the NS200 a whopping 1.33 lakh, ex-showroom.
 This is evident to bring in more numbers to the manufacturer in India.

 With the debut of the NS125, the NS range has got three different models to flaunt.
 There is apparently an NS for everyone!
 The Pulsar range has now grown to a total of 10 models spread across different motorcycle body styles.